NHLStenden-CVDS/TwirreLink/README.md

 ## TwirreLink library
 TwirreLink is a C++ library for sensor and actuator communication.
 It has been designed to be easy-to-use, modular and extendable.
 The generic structure enables a large amount of devices to be integrated into the TwirreLink system.

+## Documentation
+Documentation is automatically generated using Doxygen, and available here: <https://nhlstenden-cvds.github.io/TwirreLink/>

 ## TwirreSerial
 TwirreLink includes the TwirreSerial protocol for communication between a computer and an Arduino DUE running TwirreArduino firmware.
 The protocol specification can be found here: <https://github.com/NHLStenden-CVDS/Twirre/releases/download/doc-alpha/twirreSerialProtocol.pdf>